tzachar/cmp-ai/README.md

 })
 ```

-With Ollama you can also use the `suffix` parameter, typically when you want to use cmp-ai for codecompletion and you want to use the default plugin/prompt.
+With Ollama you can also use the `suffix` parameter, typically when you want to use cmp-ai for code completion and you want to use the default plugin/prompt.

 If the model you're using has the following template:
 ```